Gravitational-wave astronomy requires population-informed parameter estimation: Impact on exceptional sources

-\textbf{\textit{Impact on exceptional sources}}---We reanalyze the population of black-hole (BH) mergers using LVK data through GWTC-4~\cite{LIGOScientific:2025slb}, constructing the hierarchical posterior in Eq.~\eqref{equation: hierarchical pe}.
+We reanalyze the population of black-hole (BH) mergers using LVK data through GWTC-4~\cite{LIGOScientific:2025slb}, constructing the hierarchical posterior in Eq.~\eqref{equation: hierarchical pe}.
 Our population prior is defined over source BH masses $m_1 \geq m_2$, spin magnitudes $\chi_{1,2}$, spin--orbit tilts $\tau_{1,2}$, and merger redshifts $z$.
-Full details of our analysis setup are given in the End Matter.
+Full details of our analysis setup are given in Appendix~\ref{GWTC-4 analysis details}.
 Though hierarchical posteriors should always be used for astrophysical interpretation, we report comparisons with single-event PE to assess the impact of unphysical priors.

 In Fig.~\ref{figure 2}, we compare these posteriors for GW231123, as this event was highlighted as exceptional in GWTC-4 for having large BH masses and spins~\cite{LIGOScientific:2025rsn}.
 The inferred mass of its heavier (primary) BH is not significantly impacted by collective catalog information, but uncertainty is slightly reduced: $129_{-15}^{+16}M_\odot$ and $127_{-12}^{+14}M_\odot$ for single-event and population-informed PE, respectively (we report posterior medians and 90\% equal-tailed credible intervals throughout).
 Spin measurements are slightly more impacted: the population-informed spin of the more rapidly spinning BH~\cite{Biscoveanu:2020are} in GW231123, $0.84_{-0.24}^{+0.14}$, is less than that from single-event PE, $0.94_{-0.16}^{+0.04}$, but still high.